MaximDevoir/insurgency-map-callouts/README.md

 Before using the software, ensure you have all the prerequisite software on your system.

-#### Microsoft Windows

-* Microsoft Visual Studio 2015 (including Express and Community editions) or later.
-TODO: Verify if this is required, and if so, are only some binaries required?
-Do we just need A C/C++ compiler tool chain for the platform?
-  * Restart your computer

 #### Python 2.7+

 * [Python](https://www.python.org/downloads/), at least 2.7.